 General Internal Medicine announces the 3rd annual Excellence Awards to honor the outstanding achievements of our Division Faculty and Staff Members in Clinical Care, Education, Research, Implementation and Professionalism.

 GIM will solicit nominations for awards broadly.
 Nominations should consist of a primary letter of nomination outlining the candidate’s contributions, written by another faculty or staff member who is familiar with these contributions.
 Nominations will be reviewed by the Selections Committee who will present their choices to the Division Chief for final approval.
-The award winners will be announced at the annual GIM Wine and Cheese event (more details on this event to come)!
+The award winners will be announced at the annual GIM Wine, Cheese, + Poster event on Wednesday, October 10.

 CLICK HERE TO NOMINATE (Duke NetID Required)